For most guys…men need a suit & tie.

 - Fit the occasion well

-Dress Shoes: 1st Ranking Factor – Shoelaces
+Formal Vs Casual Shoes: 1st Ranking Factor – Shoelaces

 One basic way of sorting out the “more formal” and “more casual” shoes is by the presence of shoelaces.
 History shows they've practically been around since people decided to craft materials to cover their feet.